Medical expert of the article

 - Water intoxication.

-- Post-puncture syndrome.
+- Post puncture syndrome.

-C) Caused by somatic causes:
+B) Caused by somatic reasons:

 - Intoxication (uremia, alcohol).